What it's actually like here

 How much does it cost to live in Boston as a digital nomad?+

 As of 2026, a 1-bedroom apartment in the centre of Boston averages around $2,800 per month.
-The national cost-of-living index for United States sits at 12 (USA=100) — sourced from World Bank ICP.
+The national cost-of-living index for United States sits at 12 (US=100) — sourced from World Bank ICP.
 City-level detail is coming as we gather it; for now this is a national figure.
 Nomads typically budget extra for coworking, eating out, and travel.

 Is Boston safe for digital nomads?+